wballard/starphleet/index.md

 The provision script approach involved:
 1. make a script `name` in your headquarters `./containers/name`
 2. use that `name` as `STARPHLEET_BASE`

+### Caching
+Containers will be cached, two sets of rules:
+* script containers diff the script, so as you update the script the container will rebuild
+* URL/tarball containers hash the URL, so you can old school cache bust by taking on ?xxx type verison numbers or #hash

 ## Buildpacks
 Buildpacks autodetect and provision services on containers for you